sofwerx/sqan/readme.md

 SqANDR was a support library that has is absorbed into SqAN to extend SqAN across SDRs.
 Currently only PlutoSDRs or any *nix SDR with AD9361 agile transceiver family of devices supporting libiio.
 SqANDR is under active development with the latest on-SDR code provided in the "pluto" directory.

 SDR performance relies heavily on a number of factors, most of which are adjustable from within the SerialConnection and AbstractDataConnection classes.
 Here are some key settings:
  - **Mega Samples per Second** (MiS/s), listed as SerialConnection.SAMPLE_RATE can be **between 0.6 and 6.0** inclusive.
 Any sampling rate below 3.2 MiS/s requires on Pluto filtering, which is automatically included when launching SqANDR.
+With the current scheme, Pluto's typically struggle to process in real time for any sampling rate higher than 2.1 MiS/s.
 Note: SDRs provided with dedicated power (rather than just the USB power from the attached Android) appear to have improved filter performance.
 Also of note, any sampling rate under 0.8 MiS/s is insufficiently fast to stream media
  - **SerialConnection.MESSAGE_REPEAT** defines how many times a given message will be sent during a single transmission window.
 Higher values equal greater chance the message will be properly received and is limited based on how many messages can fit within the _SerialConnection.TX_BUFFER_SIZE_.
 Any messages above the buffer size will be ignored.
  - **AbstractDataConnection.USE_GAP_STRATEGY** indicates that a custom form of forward error correction should be used.
 This increases the size of a single packet, but also substantially increases the fidelity of packets.
 This flag is recommended, especially wih Pluto SDRs as some devices experience a bit inversion that appears to happen every 400 to 600 bits and is believed to be related to clock differences.
 SqANDR as-is relies on packet headers but not a timing signal, this option also adds a timing signal.
  - **Segment.MAX_LENGTH_BEFORE_SEGMENTING** allows the Segmenting And Reassembly engine to decide where packets should be split to support transport across the system.
 This can be as low as 1 and as high as 216 but should be **at least above 49** if packets from the VPN are being sent across the network.
 Many smaller segments sent multiple times increase the chance that a complete sequence of all segments will be reconstructed into a packet, but adds the expense of more header data which effectively slows down the overall data throughput.